 When a bond refinancing occurs, the excess of new borrowings over the amount needed to retire the old bond series is reflected as another debt service cost at the fund level.
 At the government wide level, this amount is recognized as a deferred outflow of resources and amortized over the amortization period of the new debt.
-Deferred outflows of resources applicable to the District's governmental activities are not current financial resources and therefore, are not reported as assets in the governmental funds.
+Deferred outflows of resources applicable to the District's governmental activities are not current financial resources and therefore, are not reported as assets at the governmental fund level.

-Deferred amount on refunding, net \$ 196,023 ----------------------------------- ----------- ---------
+Deferred amount on refunding, net \$ 125,097 ----------------------------------- ---- ---------